Jackson, Tennessee: Early settlement

 This area was occupied by the historic Chickasaw people at the time of European encounter.
 They were pushed out by European-American settlers under various treaties with the United States, in actions authorized by the Indian Removal Act of 1830 and ratified by the US Senate.

 European-American settlement of Jackson began along the Forked Deer River before 1820, primarily by migrants from eastern areas of the Upper South, such as Virginia and Kentucky.
 Originally named Alexandria, the city was renamed in 1822 to honor General Andrew Jackson, a hero of the War of 1812.
 He was later elected as President of the United States.

 The City of Jackson was founded by an act of the Tennessee General Assembly, passed in 1821, entitled an "act to establish a seat of justice for Henry, Carroll, Henderson and Madison Counties."
 The act required 50 acre of land to be deeded to the commissioners.
 The commissioners chosen by the Legislature were Sterling Brewer and James Fentress.
 The places considered for the seat of justice were Alexandria, Golden's Station, and Jackson.
 The larger portion of the settlers at that time were living on Cotton Grove Road, and as Jackson was closer to them than either of the other settlements, this settlement was determined to be the more suitable site for the seat of justice.

 At the time of the second Tennessee State Constitution in 1834, when the Tennessee Supreme Court was established, Memphis had not yet been developed.
 The county seat of Jackson was the most significant city in West Tennessee and this was designated as a site for the State Supreme Court in this part of the state.

 The city of Jackson did not establish public elections until 1837, with a Board of Aldermen elected at-large.
 From 1854 to 1915, Jackson had a Board of Aldermen of eight members elected from four districts, each with two members elected at-large.
 Free people of color and freedmen were not allowed to vote in the state until after passage of federal constitutional amendments following the Civil War that granted them citizenship and suffrage.

 This area was initially developed for agricultural purposes, especially cotton plantations for producing the chief commodity crop of the Mississippi Valley and Deep South.
-Cotton plantations were dependent on the labor of African-American slaves and thousands were brought into the area as it was developed.
+Cotton plantations were dependent on the labor of slaves, and thousands were brought into the area as it was developed.
 As county seat, Jackson was a trading town and retail center for surrounding agricultural areas.

 But developing as a railroad hub of several lines was most important to Jackson's industrial and population growth, from 1852 on for the next hundred years.